maitreyee-hue/SQL_DISCUSSION/README.md

 insert into students values (1,'sql'),(1,'python'),(1,'tableau'),(2,'sql'),(3,'sql'),(3,'python'),(4,'tableau'),(5,'python'),(5,'tableau')

-this is table given for students with their subject and values.
-We have to find only those students who have skills of python and sql only.
-If any student has 3 skills that also should not taken into consideration
+We need to identify students who possess skills in both Python and SQL.
+Students with three skills should not be considered in this context.

 My own solution: